dsrim/dsrim.github.io/index.md

 I am an Assistant Professor at the [Department of Mathematics] in [Washington University in St. Louis].

+I will be on leave during the academic year 2024-2025 to be a Visiting Scholar at [University of Washington].

+I was a visiting assitant professor at the [International Research Institute of Disaster Science (IRIDeS)] in [Tohoku University] during the summer of 2023.

 During years prior, I was at the [Courant Institute] and at [Columbia University].
 I obtained my PhD at the [University of Washington] and my advisors were [Randall J. LeVeque] and [Gunther Uhlmann].

 [[rim@wustl.edu]] [[CV]: updated 2021/07/01].